psychoinformatics-de/ipsy-docs/source/internal/data_center/thunk.rst

 ZFS
 ===
-Mudflap uses `ZFS <../zfs>`_ for the backup pool.
+Thunk uses ZFS for the backup pool.
 The most notable configuration is that we block-level compress /everything/ with gzip-9.